 John H Alexander, BA

-Mr Alexander is the Executive Deputy Chairman of Crown Resorts Limited and is also a Director of a number of companies, including Seven West Media Limited, Crown Melbourne Limited, Burswood Limited, Aspers Holdings (Jersey) Limited and CrownBet Pty Limited.
+Mr Alexander is the Executive Chairman of Crown Resorts Limited and is also a Director of a number of companies, including Seven West Media Limited and Aspers Holdings (Jersey) Limited.
+Mr Alexander is also Chairman of Crown Melbourne Limited, Burswood Limited and CrownBet Pty Limited Boards.

 Mr Alexander was the Executive Chairman of Consolidated Media Holdings Limited (“CMH”) from 2007 to November 2012, when CMH was acquired by News Corporation.
 Prior to 2007, Mr Alexander was the Chief Executive Officer and Managing Director of Publishing and Broadcasting Limited (“PBL”) from 2004, the Chief Executive of ACP Magazines Limited from 1999 and PBL’s group media division comprising ACP Magazines Limited and the Nine Network from 2002.